apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 In a sense we are "having our cake and eat it, too".
-Flight implementations having these optimizations will have better performance, while naive gRPC clients talking to the Flight service can still use a Protobuf library to deserialize `FlightData` (with some performance penalty).
+Flight implementations having these optimizations will have better performance, while naive gRPC clients talking to the Flight service and use a Protobuf library to deserialize `FlightData` (though with some performance penalty).

 ## Horizontal Scalability: Parallel and Partitioned Data Access

+Many distributed database-type systems make use of a architectural pattern where the results of client requests are routed through a "coordinator" and sent to the client.
+Aside from the obvious efficiency issues of transporting a dataset multiple times on its way to a client, it also presents a scalability problem for getting access to very large datasets.

+We wanted Flight to enable systems to create horizontally scalable data services without this issue.
+A client request to a dataset using the `GetFlightInfo` RPC returns a list of **endpoints**, each of which contains a server location and a **ticket** to send that server in a `DoGet` request to obtain a part of the full dataset.
+To get access to the entire dataset, all of the endpoints must be consumed.

+This multiple-endpoint pattern has a number of benefits:

+* Endpoints can be read by clients in parallel
+* The service that serves the `GetFlightInfo` "query planning" request can delegate work to sibling services to take advantage of data locality or simply to help with load balancing

+FIGURE

 ## Actions: Extending Flight with application business logic